bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	startPageUid                integer     UID of the page where the quiz beginns.
 1 defaultQuizUid              integer     UID of the quiz to show.
 1 showAnswerPage              boolean     Show an answer page after every submit?
-1 showAnswersAtFinalPage      boolean     Show solutions at the final page?
-0 showOwnAnswers              boolean     Show the answers of the quiz taker?
-1 showCorrectAnswers          boolean     Show the correct answers?
-1 showAllAnswers              boolean     Show finally all answers (no. of choices)?
+1 showOwnAnswers              integer     Show the answers of the quiz taker?
+0,1 or 2.
+1 showCorrectAnswers          integer     Show the correct answers?
+0, 1 or 2.
+1 showEveryAnswer             integer     Show every answer?
+0, 1 or 2.
+0 showAnswersAtFinalPage      boolean     Show solutions at the final page?
+0 showAllAnswers              boolean     Show finally all answers (no. of choices)?
 0 showPoints                  boolean     Show the possible/reached points?
 1 showPageNo                  boolean     Show the page number / number of pages?
 1